Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ---

+### Bacon's Rebellion (1676-1677)

+---

 ### Anthony Johnson - First Black Slave Owner (1651)
 The first recorded black slave owner was Anthony Johnson.
-He arrived in Virginia around the 1620s as an indentured servant, which is a person who agrees to work for a number of years in exchange for a paid voyage to America.
+He arrived in Virginia around the 1620s as an indentured servant.
 He obtained his freedom by 1651 and became a landowner, opening him up to participate socially and economically.
 He had 4 white and 1 black indentured servant, and eventually obtained legal ownership of a man named John Casor.

+---

+### The Invention of "White" (1681)
+In Virginia a law was passed where the term "white" was first ever used in documents, in which it banned black people from marrying whites.
+This may not be the first time the concept is used, as the concept of "white" slowly evolved as with the caste system white put blacks at the bottom below indentured servants.

 ---